 As the U.S. population ages, there is increasing demand for trained healthcare professionals who can help individuals recover from injuries, prevent loss of mobility, and function at their highest level.
 As a Doctor of Physical Therapy, you’ll play a critical and rewarding role in the evolving future of health care.

 The DPT program at USciences is a hands-on clinical program taught by doctoral-trained, clinically certified specialists.
 You’ll start working with real patients in the first year of your professional curriculum, and participate in full-time clinical work at locations nationwide, with more than 200 companies.
 If you enter the program as a USciences freshman, you can complete the DPT in just six years.
-We also admit transfer and post-baccalaureate students.
+We also admit transfer and graduate professional students.

 In the DPT program, you will learn to work as a member of an interprofessional healthcare team through a collaborative clinic with medical students from the Philadelphia College of Osteopathic Medicine (PCOM).

 What Sets Us Apart?

 - The USciences DPT program requires no reapplying for the professional years as long

 as long as you maintain the required GPA.